 I can’t underscore how important it is to be genuine.
-We care about the youth we’re experiencing homelessness that we work with.
-And that comes across.
-We’re not trying to scam anybody out of something or sell them something, which they don’t need.
-We’re very upfront about who we are, how we operate, and what we stand for.
+We care about the youth we work with who are experiencing homelessness.
+And that comes across in our conversations.
+We’re not trying to sell anybody something they don’t need – we are upfront about who we are, how we operate, and what we stand for.

 So step back for a minute and think about how you might communicate with other people in your community to share the message of what you’re doing.